 The Dood: The time it took – break it down for us.

-Snowboy: Well, from the first interview to the end, I would say about ten years, then you’ve got to add on an extra two years it took me to finally get the book out, because I already went through one publisher.
-Paul Bradshaw was the second publisher…I really didn’t realise how long the whole thing was gonna to take, and it did tend to take over, it used to make me feel quite miserable sometimes because I thought I’m half way through now, do I stop or do I see it through?
+Snowboy: Well, from the first interview to the end, I would say about ten years, then you’ve got to add on an extra two years it took me to finally get the book out because I already went through one publisher.
+Paul Bradshaw was the second publisher…I really didn’t realise how long the whole thing was going to take, and it did tend to take over, it used to make me feel quite miserable sometimes because I thought I’m half way through now, do I stop or do I see it through?

-I wasn’t bored of the story, I was just sick of travelling all over the country doing all these interviews and getting negativity.
+I wasn’t bored with the story, I was just sick of travelling all over the country doing all these interviews and getting negativity.
 The editing, because all the interviews were lasting at least a couple of hours each, and as you’ll see in the book, I’ve edited the interviews down really tight, to the nub.
 You had to be able to tell if people were lying or exaggerating and you had the north/south divide thing and I don’t like all that….I was just trying to see if what people were saying was right or whether it was based on area bias.
 I don’t mind area bias if they can back it up, I can understand that.

 The Dood: So how did you view the scene up north compared to down south?

 Snowboy: The scene was just as big up north that was the thing.
-It’s a weird thing, because when I finished the book and saw it in print format, I realised that half of the interviews were in London or Southern based.
-I thought “oh my God, the Northerners are not gonna like that”, but what I realised was, where as down south there were tons of DJ’s doing loads of residency’s in back rooms and pubs and wine bars….but up north it was done differently.
+It’s a weird thing because when I finished the book and saw it in print format, I realised that half of the interviews were in London or Southern-based.
+I thought “oh my God, the Northerners are not gonna like that”, but what I realised was, whereas down south there were tons of DJ’s doing loads of residency’s in back rooms and pubs and wine bars….but up north it was done differently.

 It might be in Preston one week or Manchester on another or Leeds another or Birmingham another, but they would all travel from around the country, especially from the North and Midlands to go to all these events.
 So I’d say it was just as active in the north of England.
-The weirdest thing is that they (northerners) feel what they have is different to ours (southerners), and actually retrospectively from looking in the book it wasn’t really that different, because the bigger powers….were travelling north and south….They were all on the phone to each other or swapping records and that kinda stuff.
+The weirdest thing is that they (northerners) feel what they have is different to ours (southerners), and actually retrospectively from looking in the book it wasn’t really that different because the bigger powers….were travelling north and south….They were all on the phone to each other or swapping records and that kinda stuff.

 Perhaps the smaller DJ’s in the north and south thought that certain tunes that were big up north would not be known down south and vice-versa, but that was absolute rubbish.
 I mean Colin Curtis, the biggest DJ in the north of England.
 Bob Jones and Colin Curtis would talk on the phone all the time.
 Chris Hill too, it was like ‘oh, what’s big for you right now Bob?’
 On that higher echelon kinda level, they knew exactly what was going on.

 Snowboy: I didn’t start percussion until I was in my twenties.
-I discovered the jazz funk scene when I was seventeen and within six months of discovering that music, I started hiring out clubs and putting on my own nights.
+I discovered the jazz-funk scene when I was seventeen and within six months of discovering that music, I started hiring out clubs and putting on my own nights.
 I barely had any records!
 What I took on the night wasn’t my DJ selection that was every record I owned.
 I loved the music so much I wanted everyone else to hear it.
 I’d already been the DJ at school doing the school disco…so I wasn’t scared about being behind decks.
-And then I found that as much as I liked the jazz funk and soul music, my record collection was veering more toward the jazz-fusion side of things with all the percussion sounding very exotic.
+And then I found that as much as I liked the jazz-funk and soul music, my record collection was veering more toward the jazz-fusion side of things with all the percussion sounding very exotic.
 I started wondering what was making all these sounds and I started looking into it and buying a few bits and pieces and then started having lessons.

 I was twenty-one by that time…It’s the same as with Orphy Robinson the vibes player, Orphy Robinson’s an old jazz dancer.
 And Kevin Bains, he’s in the book.
-I first saw Kevin playing percussion for Steve Williamson, I didn’t realise he was called the penguin and he was a well known jazz dancer back in the Horse-Shoe.
+I first saw Kevin playing percussion for Steve Williamson, I didn’t realise he was called the penguin and he was a well-known jazz dancer back in the Horse-Shoe.

 The Dood: That’s amazing!